Mungodp/GAM102-1-2206500/README.md

 of a woodland within a mountainous region/arena.
 It will also include a menu and in-game UI

 License: The license I have chosen will be using will be the MIT license as I am happy for anyone to utilize or improve my project in any way they would like.
+The main benefits of this particular license are that anyone can edit and adapt the material in private free of charge.
+However the license doesn't include any warranty, and has limited liability for the creator.

 All foliage enviromental assets are from: